zach-klippenstein/captivate/README.md

 Whenever Captivate detects a portal, or a portal signin, or timeout, or anything, it broadcasts the intent `com.zachklipp.captivate.intent.ACTION_PORTAL_STATE_CHANGED`.
 It includes two extras containing the current portal state, and information about the portal.
 The intent and extra names as of v1.1.0 are defined around [here](https://github.com/zach-klippenstein/captivate/blob/fec8245d90de1e23788ce8924577d24597db3ff2/src/src/com/zachklipp/captivate/service/PortalDetectorService.java#L34).

 *   `com.zachklipp.captivate.intent.EXTRA_PORTAL_STATE`
-    One of the following (self-explanatory) strings:
+    One of the following (self-explanatory) strings (defined, as of v1.1.0, [here](https://github.com/zach-klippenstein/captivate/blob/fec8245d90de1e23788ce8924577d24597db3ff2/src/src/com/zachklipp/captivate/state_machine/PortalStateMachine.java#L23)):
+    *   `unknown`
+    *   `no_portal`
+    *   `signin_required`
+    *   `signing_in` (currently not used)
-    *   ...
+    *   `signed_in`

 *   `com.zachklipp.captivate.intent.EXTRA_PORTAL_URL`
     A string URL that will take the user to the login page.
 As of v1.1.0, it only contains the URL used to check for redirects, so it's not the actual URL of the portal sign-in page.
-This is planned for the future (see issue #9).
+This is planned for the future (see issue #9 ).